websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 Use the `lcp docs` command to access Liferay DXP Cloud resources, including official documentation, Help Center content, and more.

-## Uninstalling v3 of the CLI Tool
+## Uninstalling Version 3 of the CLI Tool

 For Mac and Linux, run the following command: